 Friends and family are always asking how I am able to travel so frequently?
 There is no great secret, I travel on a budget.
-I prefer three modest trips over a luxurious one.
+I prefer three modest trips over a single luxurious one.
 Also, I prefer to save so that I can spend on activities and experiences.
-Areas that I always look to save on is flights, accommodation, transport and meals.
+In this blog I show you the best ways to save money when traveling.

 Depending on your budget a flight can take up as much as 30-50% of the total cost of your trip, fortunately there are many ways to save on them.